CFKS-DT

-CFKS-DT, virtual and UHF digital channel 30, is a Noovo owned-and-operated television station licensed to Sherbrooke, Quebec, Canada, operating as a de facto semi-satellite of Montreal flagship station CFJP-DT.
-The station is owned by the Bell Media subsidiary of BCE Inc. CFKS-DT's studios are located on Boulevard Industriel/Route 220 and Boulevard de Portland in Sherbrooke, and its transmitter is located in Orford.
-On cable, the station is available on Vidéotron channel 5 and in high-definition on digital channel 605.
+CFKS-DT (channel 30) is a television station in Sherbrooke, Quebec, Canada, broadcasting the French-language network Noovo.
+The station is owned and operated by Bell Media as a de facto semi-satellite of Montreal flagship CFJP-DT.
+CFKS-DT's studios are located on Boulevard Industriel/Route 220 and Boulevard de Portland in Sherbrooke, and its transmitter is located in Orford.

 History

 The station went to air on September 7, 1986.
-It was originally launched by Cogeco as a private affiliate of TQS, which was then owned by Jean Pouliot.
+It was originally launched by Cogeco as an independently owned affiliate of TQS, which was then owned by Jean Pouliot.
 It became an owned-and-operated station of the network in 2001 when Cogeco became the network's primary owner.
 The station was part of V's takeover by Remstar.
 Since the rebranding of the TQS network on August 31, 2009, CFKS has dropped all non-network programming and became a de facto semi-satellite of Montreal owned-and-operated station CFJP-TV.